 WhatsApp Client for Mac OS and Windows: Download

-WhatsApp, one of the world’s most popular messengers, is now available for download on Windows and Mac OS X for the very first time.
-The official standalone clients for desktop platforms have been released by the Facebook owned company.
-Initially, WhatsApp was against supporting devices without an actual phone number to link the account to.
-Thus the move comes as somewhat of a surprise, but in effect you’re still required to own a phone that has WhatsApp installed to use the new clients.
+WhatsApp, one of the world’s most popular messengers.
+With WhatsApp Web the messenger is available on Windows and Mac OS X. Initially, WhatsApp was against supporting devices without an actual phone number to link the account to.
+But in effect you’re still required to own a phone that has WhatsApp installed to use the new clients.

 WhatsApp for Mac: A lack of advantages